secoats/secoats.github.io/_posts/2020-11-07-pyinstaller.md

 Here comes the bad news, there is no cross-compiling build-in.
 If you want to create Windows binaries, then you will have to do so on Windows and the same is true for Linux.

-Also please note that it matter whether you use the 32bit or 64bit version of the Python interpreter.
+Also please note that it does matter whether you use the 32bit or 64bit version of the Python interpreter.
 Using the 64bit Linux interpreter results in a 64bit ELF binary.

 But I assume you have some VM's lying around that can be used.
 [Wine might also work](https://stackoverflow.com/a/35605479), but I have not tried that.